GOP Pennsylvania Senate candidate Bartos leads Trump-backed opponent Parnell in money race after 3rd quarter

 "Pennsylvania is the single most important state on Republicans' path to take back the Senate majority," McGuiness added.
 "Jeff is the only candidate in the race who will not squander that opportunity."

-But in the Trumpified GOP it's possible that the most valuable political currency is not the dollar but the endorsement of the former president – something that Parnell has even if his fundraising is not as explosive as Bartos' out of the gate.
+But in the Trumpified GOP it's possible that the most valuable political currency is not the dollar but the endorsement of the former president – something that Parnell has, even if his fundraising is not as explosive as Bartos' out of the gate.

 ".@SeanParnellUSA is a genuine war hero, an America First patriot & the only candidate in PA who can defeat the Dems next Nov," Donald Trump Jr. tweeted last week when Parnell's fundraising numbers were announced.
 "That's why my father and I are all in on supporting him!!!"